Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 This is important.
 Complexity puts a limit to the level of understanding of the system a person might reach, and therefore limits the things that can be done with it.
 Dan Ingalls says all this in ["Design Principles Behind Smalltalk"](http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html).
 Even if you have already done so, please go and read it again!

+Furthermore, we believe we are doing something that no other Smalltalk, commercial or open source, does.
+We attempt to give the true Smalltalk-80 experience, and keep Smalltalk-80 not as legacy software to be run in an emulator, but as a live, evolving system.
+We feel we are the real keepers of Smalltalk-80.

-This presentation by Rich Hickey, ["Simple made Easy"](http://www.infoq.com/presentations/Simple-Made-Easy) is also an excellent reflection on these issues.
+This presentation by Rich Hickey, ["Simple made Easy"](http://www.infoq.com/presentations/Simple-Made-Easy) is also an excellent reflection on these values.

 Cuis is continuously evolving towards simplicity.
 Each release is better (i.e. simpler) than the previous one.
 At the same time, features are enhanced, and any reported bugs fixed.
-Cuis includes recent enhancements from Squeak, but only those that meet Cuis objectives: stuff whose complexity outweighs its value is not included.
+We also adopt recent enhancements from Squeak.

 ### Getting Started ###
 If you are learning Smalltalk, the Cuis community can help you.
 Check the ["Learning Cuis Smalltalk"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis "Learning Cuis Smalltalk") repository.
 It includes several great tutorials.

 Additionally, there are many tutorials and references for Smalltalk in the web.
 They apply quite well to Cuis, especially those written originally for Smalltalk-80 or Squeak.
 These books ["Smalltalk-80 the language and its implementation"](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf) and ["Inside Smalltalk volume I"](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalk.pdf) are great introductory texts, and they are also the reference for the language and basic class library.
 Both are freely available.

 The user interface enables you to access most of the code and conduct Smalltalk experiments on your own.
 You can review its features at ["Quick Tour of the UI"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/Quick-UI-Tour.md).

 If you are not familiar with Git, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) or [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .

 If you are familiar with Git, it might be best to follow [Getting started using Git Bash](Documentation/GettingStarted-UsingGitAndCommandline.md) .

-### Towards Morphic 3
-In Cuis work is on the way to restructure and upgrade the Morphic classes.
-For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).

 ### Contributing to Cuis ###
 Cuis is maintained on https://github.com/Cuis-Smalltalk.